panoply/vscode-liquid/readme.md

 ### Filters

-Liquid filter completions are made available by typing the `|` character.
-Filter completions are persisted with whitespace, meaning when the completion list will remain open when the previous character is determined to be a filter operator.
+Liquid filter completions will be invoked by typing the `|` character.
+Filter completions are persisted with whitespace, so the completion list will remain open when the previous character is determined to be a filter operator.

 **Workspace Settings**